kora-projects/kora-docs/mkdocs/blog/en/neuro-era-learning-framework.md

 ---

-## Framework Transparency Matters More When Nobody Reads Everything
+## Framework Transparency Matters More When Nobody Reads Everything { #framework-transparency-matters-more }

 There is an apparent paradox in the AI era.